shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 * An attribute's value shall be altered non-destructively.
 * Because so many things may alter an attribute, it shall notify us when changed.

+## Features

+* Uses generics throughout

+Too many libraries decide for you, if you're going to use `float` or `int` for your attributes.

+* Flexible modifiers

 ## Barebones Example

 ``` c#